lzawadowicz1/2016-02-17-Class-Assignment/README.md

-Let make a merge conflict!
+Time to make a conflict!